agurvich/FIRE_studio/README.md

 * Can change the image resolution in number of pixels to a side
 * Can change the minimum/maximum limits for density/temperature colorscales

 ## Installation Instructions
 Installation is as simple as cloning the repository and adding `/path/to/FIRE_studio ` to your `PYTHONPATH` environment variable.

-## Importing to a preexisting script
-With a simple
-`from movie_maker import renderGalaxy`, you can add a rendered galaxy to a matplotlib axis object.

 ## Running from the command line
 A render-loop can also be started with the command: